voorhoede/datocms-plugin-translate-fields/README.md

 ### Plugin settings

 For this plugin you can configure global settings and configure the plugin per field.
 Choose to apply the plugin automatically to all string/text fields or add the plugin as addon per model/field.
-Settings set per model/field will always overwrite all global settings.
+Settings set per model/field will always overwrite all global settings and empty settings for a model will be overwriten by global settings.

 #### **Global Settings**